SeniorApproved.org - Mobility scooters for seniors

 Different types of mobility scooters for seniors

-The market is filled with opportunities, the finding of the best option imposing a thorough research.
-Seniors can choose models with three or four wheels, with choices ranging from compact travel to heavy duty scooters.
+Seniors can choose mobility scooter models with three or four wheels, with choices ranging from compact travel to heavy duty scooters.
 The heavy-duty models usually have four wheels and support a higher weight, being suitable for different types of terrain.
 Recreational and functional options might be available as well.
 For those who are always on the run, there is a foldable version that can guarantees the desired compactness and usability.

 The three-wheel model is recommended for indoor use, being smaller in size and lighter than the heavy-duty versions.
 The turning radius is also reduced, which makes them suitable for indoors.
 Keep in mind that the outdoor use of such a scooter is limited.
 The four-wheel model, on the other hand, is best suited for the open outdoors, with the four wheels guaranteeing the desired stability.
 Travel scooters are light in weight and can be easily folded, so that they can be transported as desired.
 Last, but not least, if your weight exceeds the limit for the smaller models, you should consider investing in a model that fits your current measurements.